Somafemihardev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-TO change the mode of a file
+To equate the permission of a file to the other